Understanding Cryptocurrency Wallet Basics for Beginners

 Swing

-In stock trading, a swing is an up or down movement in the price of a particular coin, commodity, or market index.
-The term swing can also refer to the full range of prices over some time, as in Swing trading strategies take advantage of swings in a coin’s price.
+In stock trading, a swing refers to an upward or downward movement in the price of a coin or market index.
+Swing trading strategies aim to take advantage of these price fluctuations.

 Whale